LLNL/UnifyFS/docs/assumptions.rst

         operations explicitly in their codes.
       - With explicit synchronization.
-If an application does not use a compliant parallel I/O library or if the developer wishes to perform explicit synchronization, the synchronization can be achieved through adding explicit "flush" operations with calls to fflush(), close(), or fsync() in the application source code, or by supplying the client.write_sync configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: use of the client.write_sync mode can significantly slow down write performance.).
+If an application does not use a compliant parallel I/O library or if the developer wishes to perform explicit synchronization, local synchronization can be achieved through adding explicit "flush" operations with calls to fflush(), close(), or fsync() in the application source code, or by supplying the client.write_sync configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: use of the client.write_sync mode can significantly slow down write performance.).
+In this case, global synchronization is still required for applications that perform conflicting updates to files.

 During a write phase, a process can deviate from the bulk synchronous I/O pattern and read any byte in